binerogroup/documentation/_sources/compute/flavors.rst.txt

 High memory
 -----------

-This high memory flavor group is optimized to provide the best value for applications that needs a larger amount of memory compared to more CPU cores that is provided by general purpose.
+The high memory flavor group has optimizations to provide the best value for applications that needs a larger amount of memory compared to more CPU cores that as provided by general purpose.

-The flavor group can be used for more memory heavy use-cases such as a database application with heavy caching of the data set in memory that doesn't have a intensive requirement on CPU computation.
+The flavor group targets more memory heavy use-cases such as a database application with heavy caching of the data set in memory that doesn't have a high or intensive computation need.

 Version 1 with Intel
 ~~~~~~~~~~~~~~~~~~~~